Jack Bowdler

-Personal and professional life
+Early life

 Bowdler was born in 1870, son of John Charles Bowdler, a Shrewsbury solicitor.
 Harry Ernest Bowdler, also known as Ernie, another Wales football international, was his brother.

 He was educated at Shrewsbury School, which he attended from 1884 to 1888.

+Professional and public life

 He was admitted a solicitor in 1895, after serving articles under John Hawley Edwards, a former England and Wales international footballer, and another solicitor in Shrewsbury.
 He practiced in the town lifelong, with office in Swan Hill.
 He founded the law firm J C H Bowdler & Sons of Shrewsbury which later merged with the Lanyons of Wellington in 1988.
 The firm is now a full-service law firm named Lanyon Bowdler, located in Shrewsbury.

 Bowdler was a Freemason, initiated into the Salopian Lodge of Charity in 1899.

 From 1901 to his death he sat as a Conservative member for Belle Vue ward on Shrewsbury Borough Council, and was Conservative agent for the Shrewsbury constituency under its then MPs Sir Clement Lloyd Hill and George Butler Lloyd.
 During the First World War he served as a corporal in the Shropshire Regiment of the Volunteer Training Corps.